 Robert Yahnke | DIRECTOR/STORY

-Born and raised in Houston, Texas, Robert’s love affair with the movies began at early age, growing up on the combination of premium cable and the VCR, allowing his parents to record his favorite movies so he could watch them anytime.
-He watched as movies fed his vivid imagination.
-While he watched most any movie that looked like fun to him, it was action movies that became his favorite genre, amazed by the chases, gunfights and explosions.
+Born and raised in Houston, Texas, Robert’s love affair with the movies began at early age, growing up on the combination of premium cable and the VCR, where he could watch the same movies over and over again.
+But it was action movies that became his favorite genre, amazed by the chases, gunfights and explosions.
 This fascination with cinema was parlayed into a Bachelor of Arts Degree in Film Production from the University of North Texas in 2006.
 He continued his study of film at the University of Southern California’s School of Cinematic Arts where he graduated with a Masters of Fine Arts in Film Production.

 Aaron Thomas | SCREENPLAY/STORY